-Nick Renaud is currently the assistant minister at Knox Presbyterian Church.
+Nick Renaud is currently the Associate Minister at Knox Presbyterian Church.
 He began serving in 2013, and was ordained to his current role in 2018.
 His education includes a BA in Dramatic Art from the University of Windsor, and an MDiv from Knox College at the University of Toronto.
 He also spent time studying missional ecclesiology and urban missional engagement at Tyndale Seminary, where he engaged with ideas which continue to form his pastoral theology and preaching.
 When not engaged in church work, he’s probably on a wine tour with his wife, Margaret, doing web development in his spare time, or enjoying the many delights Toronto has to offer.

 Between 2010 and 2019, Paul Johansen served Knox in several pastoral roles including Interim Preacher – Pastoral Staff Leader, Pastor for Discipleship and Care, and Pastoral Assistant to the Senior Minister.
 Through these roles, Paul’s main contributions came through supporting the congregation and the pastoral staff in areas of preaching/worship, pastoral care, spiritual formation, and leadership development.
 Paul has been a Congregational Pastor in churches in the GTA for over 30 years.
 He pursued his passion for scripture, theology and spirituality at the University of Toronto (Religious Studies), Tyndale Seminary (Pastoral Studies) and Wheaton Graduate School (Historical/Systematic Theology).
 Presently, Paul serves as the Chaplain of King-Bay Chaplaincy in Toronto’s Financial District and Pastoral Leader at Good Shepherd Community Church, Scarborough.